Welcome to JeffMD

 - Assessments depend more on problem solving and demonstration of competency than on recall and memorization.
 Mastery of core competencies builds through a series of threads that continue in all phases of the curriculum.

 - Scholarly inquiry is a core value of the curriculum, honing critical thinking skills that clinicians need just as much as researchers.
-All students will choose an area of concentration from Population Health, Humanities, Design, Health Systems or Clinical & Translational Research.
-They will be assigned a mentor and complete independent projects appropriate for that concentration.
+All students will choose an area of concentration from one of our Scholarly Inquiry Tracks.
+They will be assigned a mentor and complete independent projects appropriate for their concentration.
 Students may shift between tracks at certain points during their four years.

 In broad stroke, yes.
 You will still learn about all the major organ systems in the first phase of medical school, and complete a series of clinical rotations in the second phase.
 You will still incorporate fundamental science, such as anatomy and biochemistry, into everything you do.
-However, you will find a greater focus on case studies and problem-solving, frequently in small groups, that emphasizes critical thinking skills and clinical context.
-Constant and growing clinical experience will be coupled with relevant science instruction.
+However, JeffMD students have a greater focus on case studies and problem-solving, frequently in small groups, that emphasizes critical thinking skills and clinical context.
+Constant and growing clinical experience is coupled with relevant science instruction.

 Board scores in aggregate have stayed the same or risen in every medical school engaged in similar curriculum reform of which we are aware.